You are here

 Delta

 The Delta region of western Mississippi is part of the Mississippi River floodplain.
 Soils here are moist to wet, with medium to heavy texture.
 Historically, this region was covered by bottomland forests of cypress and oak.
 Clearing for agriculture began in the mid-1800s.
-Most of this area is in agricultural production, with a little in bottomland hardwoods and pasture.
+Most of this area is in agricultural production, with a small proportion of land in bottomland hardwoods and pasture.
 Soybeans, cotton, wheat, and rice are the main crops.

 Loess Hills